StarRider/ML_acts/README.md

 # The JAVA Dashboard
 The ML part was done using python.
 Further I created a dashboard using JAVA, which presents all the analysis in an attractive way.
 The java program uses a text file to fetch all the plots.<br>
-Java program file: DataBoard.java
+Java program file: DataBoard.java<br>
-Text file used: myFile.txt
+Text file used: myFile.txt<br>